PieterjanVerhelst/eel-meta-analysis/README.md

 * `/external:`
 	+ `release_locations_stations.csv`: file with the release locations and the abbreviated release station names.
 	+ `/distance_matrices`: folder containing the distance matrices with the distances between detection stations per receiver network (matrices are created at https://github.com/inbo/fish-tracking).
+	+ `station_order.csv`: file containing the stations upstream the release location.
+This file is needed in `calculate_speed.R`

 ### Scripts